dcangulo/davidangulo.xyz/_posts/2018-02-19-how-to-insert-data-into-wordpress-database.md

 categories: ['Website Development']
 tags: ['WordPress', 'MySQL', 'PHP']
 ---
-# how to insert data into wordpress database

 To insert data into WordPress database, we have learned that you need to connect the database.
 If you don't know how you can refer to the previous topic entitled **[How to connect to WordPress database](https://www.davidangulo.xyz/wp/website-development/how-to-connect-to-wordpress-database/)**.

 After a successful connection to the database, we should start by populating it with data.
 We will once again use the `$wpdb` object to make modifications in the database.